Skip to main content

 Built-in Alert Rules

-The Grafana instance accessed via the “Metrics” link of your Workload comes with several automatically provisioned objects, including built-in alert rules.
-These rules can send notifications to one or several of your preferred contact points (e.g., email).
+The Grafana instance accessed from the Metrics link of your workload includes several automatically provisioned objects, including built-in alert rules.
+These rules can send notifications to one or more preferred contact points, such as email.
 By default, notifications for these alerts are disabled.
-To receive notifications, you must add a contact point (refer to the Grafana documentation).
+To receive notifications, add a contact point.
+For details, see the Grafana contact point documentation.
 You can find the built-in alert rules in your Grafana instance under Alerts > Alert rules:

 • container-restarts

 • This alert triggers if any of your workloads restart repeatedly.
-Specifically, it activates if the Control Plane custom metric container_restarts is greater than 1 in the last 5 minutes.
+Specifically, it activates if the Control Plane custom metric container_restarts exceeds 1 within a 5 minute period.

 • stuck-deployments